trewqpoiuuy/On-The-Origin/Resources/ReadMe.txt

 		z: the z (0-depth) coordinate of the space for the ID you want to check.
 		DimInfo: contains dimensional information for ResourceVector, and allows the function to translate coordinates into a position.
 		ResourceVector: the vector containing the ID you want to check.
+		plantID: the plantID you want to check for.
 		-
-		Output: bool, returns true (1) if the specified plantID matches the one found at the specified coordinates, or a plantID simply exists at the coordinates if no plantID is specified.
+		Output: bool, returns true (1) if the specified plantID matches one found at the specified coordinates, or a plantID simply exists at the coordinates if no plantID is specified.
 Returns false (0) in all other cases.
 		-
 		Note: this function may not work as intended if plantID = " ".
 _______________________